Glitch analysis and asteroseismic modelling of subgiant $\mu$ Herculis: confirming and interpreting the $\Gamma_1$ peak as the helium glitch: Acknowledgments

 \section{Acknowledgments}

 KV acknowledges support from the Council of Science and Technology, Uttar Pradesh (project Id.: 3368 and sanction No.: CST/D-818).
 The support and the resources provided by PARAM Shivay Facility under the National Supercomputing Mission, Government of India at the Indian Institute of Technology, Varanasi are gratefully acknowledged.
 Funding for the Stellar Astrophysics Centre was provided by The Danish National Research Foundation (grant agreement no. DNRF106).
+We thank the referee, Dr. M. Farnir, for his careful reading of the manuscript and for providing insightful comments.